-Value of order Procedures Authority to proceed Below £5,000 Comparison of supplier catalogues, verbal enquiry or written confirmation.
-Headteacher £5,000 - £25,000 Three written quotations to be obtained.
+Value of order Procedures Authority to proceed Below £7,500 Comparison of supplier catalogues, verbal enquiry or written confirmation.
+Headteacher £7,500 - £25,000 Three written quotations to be obtained.
+Where three quotations are unavailable then a valid reason needs to be given to proceed.
 CEO & CFO £25,000 - £50,000 Three written quotations to be obtained and a formal business case.
 Finance, Audit and General Purposes Committee approval. £50,000 - £185,000 Competitive tendering process.
 Co-ordinated by the central team and approved by the Board.
 Over £185,000 or the current published public contract regulations threshold, whichever is lower Competitive tendering process through Find a Tender (FTS) or a framework agreement through buying for schools.
 Co-ordinated by the central team and approved by the Board.